Aaron98990/ways-of-the-game/excessive-force.md

-The Laws of the Game designates three levels of physical severity - Careless, Reckless, and Excessive force.
+The Laws of the Game designates three levels of physical severity for misconduct - careless, reckless, and excessive force.
 This wording is important - especially in match reports.

 > Careless is when a player shows a lack of attention or consideration when making a challenge or acts without precaution.
 No disciplinary sanction is needed
 >